 - The possibility that approval time for Multikine could be expedited or accelerated.

 In August 2007 CEL-SCI announced a deal with a real estate investment group to build a 73,000 square foot manufacturing facility for Multikine.
-This was deemed to be necessary for eventual drug approval even though Multikine was still an experimental drug.
+This was deemed to be necessary based on consultation with the FDA for eventual drug approval even though Multikine was still an experimental drug.
 In October 2008, CEL-SCI took possession of the new facility.

 The financial crisis of 2008 and 2009 hit CEL-SCI very hard and led to significant delays in finishing the validation of the manufacturing facility and the start-up of Phase 3 clinical trial.
 However, management pulled together, continued forward without salaries and funded CEL-SCI with its own money through these difficult times.
 The second half of 2009 brought significant improvement and allowed CEL-SCI to raise significant monies.
 This marked the first time ever that CEL-SCI was properly financed to do its work.
 With these funds in hand CEL-SCI prepared its global Phase 3 clinical trial for Multikine.
 CEL-SCI hired an experienced Clinical Research Organization to run this global study.
 However, in April 2013 CEL-SCI had to transfer the management of its Phase 3 trial for Multikine in the treatment of head and neck cancer to two new CROs because, among other things, the prior CRO, was not enrolling patients as had been contracted.
 The two new CROs achieved full study enrollment of 928 patients in September 2016, several years later than had been projected and agreed to with the first CRO.